Plain Words – the Documentation and Training People

 - Incorporating editing and proofreading as part of your document production process

-- Thinking about your writers
+- Working tactfully with your writers

 - Ensuring both you and the writer have the same reader and objective in mind